 - Prepare a baking pan by lining it with parchment paper then set aside.

-- In a large mixing bowl stir together 1 cup of gluten free flour and yeast then set aside.
-In a small sauce pan heat on low the water, non-fat vegan Greek yogurt, sugar, herbs, olive oil, onion powder and salt.
-Heat it until it is warm.
-Add the wet mixture to the dry mixture and blend.
-Add the remaining ¾ cup of gluten free flour and tapioca flour and mix until it forms a dough.
+- Add the wet mixture to the dry mixture and blend to form a dough.
 Knead the dough for about 6-8 minutes then cover it with plastic wrap or a bread cloth and let it set in a warm place for about 45 minutes.

 - Section the dough into 24 balls.
 Roll each ball into 5 inch x 1 inch strips.
-Preheat the oven to 350 degrees F. Bake for 20 minutes.
+Let set 25 minutes before baking.
+Bake for 20 minutes.
 Remove from the pan to wire racks to cool.